My New Pink Ribbon – Branded.

 Branded.

-Feeling violated, I waited in another waiting room, thoughts of Susan G. Komen, the young woman who was only 36 years old when metastatic breast cancer killed her, and the organization subsequently established by her sister, gnawing at me.
-Until that tiny metal ribbon was placed in the tissue of my right breast, I suppose I had regarded Komen et al with a mixture of indifference and denial, blithely handing over an extra dollar at the store to go towards “the cure.”
-I had always thought – stupidly and selfishly – that breast cancer is the thing that happens to other people, to celebrities who grace the pages of magazines, to women who don’t show up for their mammograms.
-It does not happen to me.
-Oh, what a fool I have been – duped and manipulated by its mythology.
+Feeling violated, I waited in another waiting room, Susan G. Komen on my mind.
+She was only 36 years old when metastatic breast cancer killed her.
+Until that tiny metal ribbon was placed in the tissue of my right breast, I suppose I had regarded the organization established by Komen’s sister with a mixture of indifference and denial, blithely handing over an extra dollar at Safeway to go towards “the cure.”
+I had always thought – stupidly and selfishly – that breast cancer was the thing that happens to other people, to celebrities who grace the pages of magazines, to women who don’t show up for their mammograms.
+It would not happen to me.

 I was unaware of the tiny patch of red seeping from the biopsy site through to the front of a thin hospital-issued blue and white striped gown.
 I had not anticipated blood or ice-packs or the surprise mammogram, but in the realm of breast cancer, the surprises keep coming.
-Exposed and vulnerable, an icepack atop my bruised and bleeding breast, I was taken aback when a young woman, dressed in a gown like mine, put her hand on my shoulder and, whispering, asked if “they” had poked me.
+Exposed and vulnerable, a bag of ice on top of my bruised and bleeding breast, I was taken aback when a young woman, dressed in a gown like mine, put her hand on my shoulder.
+Whispering, she asked if “they” had poked me.
 Wordless, I wasn’t sure what they had done.
-No matter.
+I suppose I was in shock.
 She assured me I would be in her prayers.

-It is a strange sisterhood, where an instantaneous intimacy allows us to talk about being poked and staged and prayed for.
+It is a strange sisterhood isn’t it?
+An instantaneous intimacy allows us to talk about being poked and staged and prayed for.
 It made me uncomfortable, but not as uncomfortable had I been left out by language.
 Language is everything.
-This I know.
-And, maybe it can be attributed to my immigrant spirit, but I know I need to learn the lexicon, the rules, the norms for breast cancer patients gathered together in waiting rooms.
-And, I will have to learn quickly even though they way I am well past the best age for learning a second language, I do not want to be immersed in this new culture.
+Maybe it can be attributed to my immigrant spirit, but I think I might need to learn the lexicon, the rules, the norms for breast cancer patients gathered together in waiting rooms.
+I am well past the best age for learning a second language.
+I do not want to be immersed in this new culture.

 I have other things to do.
 Christmas is coming.

-The pathology report will come back tomorrow, on November 11th, Veteran’s Day, a day for remembrance.
-The Breast Care Patient Navigator, a new one, just called to tell me I really should bring someone with me.
+The pathology report comes back tomorrow, on November 11th, Veteran’s Day, a day for remembrance.
+The Breast Care Patient Navigator, a new one, called this afternoon to tell me I really should bring someone with me.
 Do I have a husband?
 Oh, good.
 I should bring him along.

 She will see us both at 11AM – on 11.11.11 – a day hailed by numerologists as the luckiest of the century.
-One of us will listen; the other will wait to hear the only words worth hearing with Christmas around the corner.
+One of us will listen; the other will hope for an early Christmas present.

 Benign.
 Benign.
 Benign.